15 Pretty Easter Crafts for Adults

 Easter Egg Garland

 Create a cheerful garland by stringing together dyed blown-out eggs.
-Use a beading needle threaded with stretchable jewelry cord.
-Attach the garland to a banister using additional cord; tie on lush satin bows.
+Use a beading needle and stretchable jewelry cord to string dyed blown-out eggs into a colorful Easter decoration.
+Attach the garland to a banister or mantel using additional cord, then tie on lush satin bows.
 No staircase?
-Use the garland as a swag over windows or a hallway mirror.
+Use the garland as a swag over windows or a hallway mirror!

 Tabletop Easter Tree